Two Cathedrals: Synopsis

-Throughout the day, Bartlet revisits his early memories of Mrs. Landingham (Kirsten Nelson) when she was a secretary at the school where he studied and where his father was headmaster.
+Throughout the day, Bartlet revisits his early memories of Mrs. Landingham (Kirsten Nelson) when she was a secretary at his prep school where his father was headmaster.
 In one flashback sequence, she pushes a young Bartlet (Jason Widener) to challenge his father about pay inequality between women and men working at the school.
 Mrs. Landingham clearly sees something in Jed, "a boy king ... blessed with inspiration."
 She comments that if Bartlet won't say anything because he's afraid or can't be bothered, then she doesn't even want to know him.
 He then puts his hands in his pockets, looks away, and smiles, which Mrs. Landingham understands to mean that he has decided to act, and will talk to his father.
+When he attempts to do so, however, his father confronts him about an article in the school paper he co-authored protesting book bans, and when Jed begins to argue his father strikes him, dissuading Jed from bringing up the pay disparity.

 Bartlet and his staff attend Mrs. Landingham's funeral at the National Cathedral.
 Afterward, a grief-stricken Bartlet remains alone in the cathedral, railing at God in both Latin, and English.
 He then lights a cigarette, drops it on the cathedral floor, and grinds it under his foot before angrily declaring that he will not run again: "You get Hoynes!".
 Later, in the Oval Office, as a pre-season tropical storm rages outside, Bartlet has a vision of Mrs. Landingham (Kathryn Joosten), who tells him that if he isn't going to run because he thinks he won't win or because it will be too hard, she doesn't even want to know him.